rsanchezmo/jaxer/docs/dataset.rst

 - **Low/High price**: the lowest and highest price of the asset in the time resolution
 - **Close/Open price**: the price of the asset at the end and the beginning of the time resolution
 - **Volume**:  total number of shares or contracts traded during a specified resolution
-- **Notional Volume**: total value of the assets traded, rather than the number of units
+- **Notional volume**: total value of the assets traded, rather than the number of units
 - **Number of trades**: the number of trades done in the time resolution

 An example of a time point of 1h resolution on *'btc_usd'* ticker is: